-- 1. Demonstrate the fundamentals of AI and ML - 2.
+- 1. Understand the fundamentals of AI and ML - 2.
 Summarize NLP, Chatbots and Speech Recognition - 3.
 Demonstrate the concepts of Image Processing and Computer Vision - 4.
 Discuss reinforcement learning and its applications - 5.
-Introduced to various real time applications that are implemented using AI
+Develop various real time applications that are implemented using AI